 Our team of leading medical negligence lawyers have the expertise to ensure that your case is handled with the utmost compassion and care.

-Let’s talk about the professionals who fall into the Medical Malpractice category.
+Let’s talk about the professionals who fall into the Medical Negligence category.

 Medical misdiagnosis occurs when a health care practitioner either fails to diagnose or erroneously diagnoses an illness or condition.